JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/cloud-service-provider/graph-google-cloud.md

     compute.projects.get
     orgpolicy.policy.get

+For BigQuery, the following *additional* permissions are needed to ingest BigQuery datasets, models, and tables respectively:

+    bigquery.datasets.get
+    bigquery.models.getMetadata
+    bigquery.tables.get

 See the
 [Google Cloud custom role documentation](https://cloud.google.com/iam/docs/creating-custom-roles#creating_a_custom_role) for additional information on how custom roles can be configured and assigned.